 MCOM clinical clerkships in Tampa emphasize the integrative process of patient care from a patient perspective, vs. the traditional departmental-based approach.
 Multiple departments interact to deliver the curriculum at core clinical sites including Tampa General Hospital, Haley VA Medical Center, All Children’s Hospital, and Morsani Center for Advanced Patient care.
 The year includes 2 electives of the student’s choice that are 2 weeks each to explore non-clerkship career options or do research.

 - Primary Care - outpatient care in Family Medicine, Internal Medicine, and Pediatrics, emphasizing management of common chronic diseases and prevention strategies.

 - Adult Medicine - inpatient care of acute adult illness

 - Surgical Care - principles of pre-, intra-, and post-operative care, with rotations in general, trauma, vascular, and gynecologic surgery.
 Includes selective rotations in surgical subspecialties and simulation training at the Center for Advanced Medical Learning and Simulation (CAMLS) in downtown Tampa.

-Year 4 Electives/Selectives
+Year 4 Specialty Track Sub-Phase: Electives/Selectives

 Year 4 is focused on preparation for residency, building advanced clinical skills, and exploration of areas of medicine of interest to the student.
 Nine months of coursework are required, including: